Gmagon/src.gmagon.com/source/guide/insert-text-with-css-mac.md

 ---

 In this article, you will start your journey towards adding text styling with CSS code.
-It is not easy for novice to generator precise CSS code, so an easy-to-use and advanced CSS generator tool is necessary to let them get rid of routine coding. <a href="https://gmagon.com/products/store/gmagon_css_maker/" target="_blank" rel="noopener">Gmagon CSS Maker</a>-a powerful and advanced CSS2/CSS3 generator on Mac that allows you creating a nice look without writing a code.
+It is not easy for novice to generator precise CSS code, so an easy-to-use and advanced CSS generator tool is necessary to let them get rid of routine coding. <a href="https://gmagon.com/products/store/gmagon_css_maker/" target="_blank" rel="nofollow me noopener noreferrer" >Gmagon CSS Maker</a>-a powerful and advanced CSS2/CSS3 generator on Mac that allows you creating a nice look without writing a code.

 >Generating text styling with CSS is one of the powerful functions of Gmagon CSS Maker.
 It provides style sheet with options that you need, like text size, color, font, text-stroke, text-shadow, and text-bevel,etc. Once you click a style sheet, you will get the text preview automatically, then get the corresponding CSS code.
 It is such a simple and great way to create and change the text style in the procession of coding.
-If you are interested in our product, you can see more details in <a href="https://gmagon.com/products/store/gmagon_css_maker/docs.html" target="_blank" rel="noopener">here</a>
+If you are interested in our product, you can see more details in <a href="https://gmagon.com/products/store/gmagon_css_maker/docs.html" target="_blank" rel="nofollow me noopener noreferrer" >here</a>

 <br>